Skip to main content

 • pseudo-ignore-maxlen : bool

-When the parser generates the files with Rigi tokens, strings can get too long and will then be truncated.
+When the parser generates the files containing Rigi tokens, strings can get too long and will then be truncated.

-This can be problematic when strings only have a few characters, whereas Rigi tokens would need more space.
+This can be problematic when strings are restricted to just a few characters, whereas Rigi tokens would need more space.
 In such cases, Rigi would not export Rigi tokens for those strings.

 With this setting (enabled by default), the parser will ignore the maximum length restrictions.